 I have covered a fair few road trips through the years but there will always be one that really stands out.
 Away from the UK, away from Europe, and away from pretty much everything I at the time know.
 It was both terrifying and fascinating which is the making of a most memorable of travels.
 And my random road trips from New York are memorable to this date.

 This was back when Continental Airlines would fly out from Belfast International Airport to New York (Newark Airport).
 It was also in September 2008, when Robinho moved to Man City and thought he was at Chelsea, and on it was on the run-up to the Presidential Election when Sarah Palin was described as a pig in lipstick, and Russel Brand fled America after calling George Bush a retarded cowboy on the MTV Music and Video Awards.
 And these were the memorable TV moments from hotels, motels, and holiday inns at the end of each night on these random road trips from New York.
+Although we also ticked off the usual New City attractions like Empire State Building Tickets before hitting the roads.

 The New York Road Trip